Adapted from The Elijah Blessing: An Undivided Heart

 “How long will you try to go both ways?” cried the prophet Elijah to God’s people.

 King Ahab and Queen Jezebel ruled in Israel.
 Evil, oppressive, abusive, the two worked in tandem, like a two-headed snake.
-They did not look as many of us have been taught: Jezebel was never a woman who “usurps authority”; nor Ahab, a wimpy man.
+They did not look as many of us have been taught.
+For example: Jezebel was never a woman who “usurps authority”; nor Ahab, a wimpy man.

 And though the two intensified a bad situation, they did not cause it.
 Quite the opposite, actually: Ahab and Jezebel came to power when people in covenant with God had been trying to go both ways for a very long time.